 - Right-click on COD: MWII or Warzone 2 > Click on Properties.

 - Click on General > Turn OFF the Enable the Steam Overlay while in-game option.

 - Once done, reboot the PC to change the effects.

-Some PC gamers or advanced users do also use some other overlay apps such as MSI Afterburner, Rivatuner, RGB software, etc. If you’re also using any other mouse or keyboard software or any RGB tool which isn’t necessary that much during gaming then it’s better to turn them off.
+Some PC gamers or advanced users also use other overlay apps such as MSI Afterburner, Rivatuner, RGB software, etc. If you’re also using any other mouse or keyboard software or RGB tool that isn’t necessary during gaming, then it’s better to turn them off.

 18. Reinstall the Steam Client

-If the above methods didn’t come in handy then you can try uninstalling the Steam launcher and reinstalling it again on the PC.
-It should help in restoring the default configuration and other necessary files to run properly on the Windows system.
+If the above methods didn’t come in handy, you can try uninstalling the Steam launcher and reinstalling it on the PC.
+It should help restore the default configuration and other necessary files to run properly on the Windows system.
 To do that:

 - Click on the Start menu and search for Control Panel.

 - Open Control Panel > Click on Uninstall a Program.